Information Age 2001 - present

 Why do you think China's membership in the WTO newsworthy?

 The Farm Security and Rural Investment Act of 2002, signed by President George W. Bush, was passed to address water and other environmental issues.
-Programs included the Conservation Security Program, which created a reward system for eco-conscientious farmers, increases funding for conservation programs by 80% over 10 years.
+Programs included the Conservation Security Program, which created a reward system for eco-conscientious farmers, and it increases funding for conservation programs by 80% over 10 years.

 In 2002, Agricultural Research Service rangeland scientist David Ganskopp from Burns, Oregon, installed GPS collars on twelve cattle to track movements and better understand why they tend to graze in certain areas.
 Using satellite coordinates from over two dozen satellites, data was entered into a computer, which used Geographic Information Systems (GIS) to determine specific environments of the grazing cattle.